 How do you address emotional dysregulation in learners with ADHD?

-Adults must support learners with emotional dysregulation and ADHD.
-Teachers should model calm reactions to co-regulate before expecting self-regulation.
-Clear routines and predictable settings help reduce transitions (Barkley, 1997).
+Adults need to support learners who have emotional dysregulation and ADHD.
+Teachers can model calm reactions and co-regulate first, before they expect self-regulation.
+Clear routines and predictable settings also help reduce transitions (Barkley, 1997).

 What Teachers Need to Know About Medication

 Medicated learners are in your classes.
 You are not prescribers, yet understanding medication is key.
-Knowledge of medication helps create fair classroom expectations (Smith, 2024).
+Knowledge of medication helps create fair classroom expectations.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 What Stimulant Medication Does